Home

 Hiddenite gems, also known as the “Carolina Emerald” are very rare, and most people outside of gemstone circles have never even heard of this green colored translucent gem.

-Hiddenite gemstones were first discovered in the late 19th century in North Carolina.
-Geologist, William Earl Hidden sent samples of the stone for identification and, after it was determined that the stone was a variety of a mineral named Spodumene, it was named hiddenite after William Earl Hidden.
+First discovered in the late 19th century in North Carolina, geologist William Earl Hidden sent samples of the stone for identification and, after it was determined that the stone was a variety of a mineral named Spodumene, it was named hiddenite after William Earl Hidden.

 Durability = Good